eighty20results/e20r-payment-warning-pmpro/readme.txt

 In short; It depends...

 This plugin does not save the credit card number for any of your members.
-In accordance with the documentation from the Payment Card Industry association requirements, we're storing the brand of the card plus its last 4 digits (so they can tell which card it is).
+In accordance with the documentation from the Payment Card Industry association requirements, we're storing the brand of the card plus its last 4 digits (so members can tell which card it is).
 We also save the expiration month and expiration year so we can identify when to send a Credit Card Expiration Warning when needed.

 Whether something is genuinely "compliant" with a requirement depends on whether it's solely in control of the environment.
 In this case, we're running as a plug-in for a WordPress based website.
 We do what we can to not violate the PCI-DSS requirements, but ultimately this plugin isn't in control of whether or not your site is PCI-DSS compliant.